whalebone/wb-docs/en/local_resolver.rst

 Whalebone provides sample template pages for the Blocking Pages, however, they do not have to be followed and virtually every modification, branding and copywriting is possible.
 The template code is written to be compatible with the widest range of browsers to avoid problems with older versions.

 Different versions of the Blocking Pages can be assigned to different segments of the networks.
-In case of no explicit assignment, the first blocking page is used as a default-fallback.

 .. figure:: ./img/blocking-pages-overview.png
    :alt: Blocking Pages Overview